-Appendix A Definitions
+Appendix A

+Definitions

-Annual Report - the document submitted by the permittee on an annual basis summarizing the SWMP activities conducted during the previous reporting period, in accordance with Part 4.1 of this permit.
+Annual Report - means the document submitted by the permittee on an annual basis summarizing the SWMP activities conducted during the previous reporting period, in accordance with Part 4.1 of this permit.

-Best Management Practice (BMP) - both structural devices to store or treat stormwater runoff and non-structural programs or practices which are designed to prevent or reduce the pollution of the waters of the State of Georgia.
+Best Management Practice or (BMP) - - means both structural devices to store or treat storm waterstormwater runoff and non-structural programs or practices which are designed to prevent or reduce the pollution of the waters of the State of Georgia.

-Construction Activity - the disturbance of soils associated with clearing, grading, excavating, filling of land, or other similar activities which may result in soil erosion.
+Construction Activity - - means the disturbance of soils associated with clearing, grading, excavating, filling of land, or other similar activities which may result in soil erosion.

-Construction General Permits (CGPs) - the Georgia NPDES Permit for Stormwater Discharges Associated with Construction Activity Nos.
+Construction General Permits or (CGPs) - means the Georgia NPDES Permit for Stormwater Discharges Associated with Construction Activity Nos.
 GAR100001, GAR100002 and GAR100003, which identify the Manual for Erosion and Sediment Control in Georgia (Green Book) and stream buffer requirements.

-Clean Water Act (CWA) - the Federal Clean Water Act (formerly known as the Federal Water Pollution Control Act or the Federal Water Pollution Control Act Amendments of 1972), as amended.
+Clean Water Act (CWA) - - means the Federal Clean Water Act (formerly known as the Federal Water Pollution Control Act or the Federal Water Pollution Control Act Amendments of 1972), as amended.

-Director - the Director of the Environmental Protection Division of the Department of Natural Resources, State of Georgia.
+Director - means the Director of the Environmental Protection Division of the Department of Natural Resources, State of Georgia.

-EPA or USEPA - the United States Environmental Protection Agency.
+EPA or USEPA--means-the United States Environmental Protection Agency.

-EPD - the Environmental Protection Division of the Department of Natural Resources, State of Georgia.
+EPD- - means the Environmental Protection Division of the Department of Natural Resources, State of Georgia.

-Highly Visible Pollutant Source (HVPS) - a land use or activity that produces higher than normally found levels of pollutants in stormwater runoff.
+Highly Visible Pollutant Source or (HVPS) - - means a land use or activity that produces higher than normally found levels of pollutants in stormwater runoff.
 These facilities may include, but are not limited to, gasoline stations, auto repair shops, commercial car washes, home improvement stores, nurseries, kennels, veterinarian offices, etc. These facilities may also include industries that are not required to be covered under the IGP.

-Illicit Connection - any man-made conveyance connecting a non-stormwater discharge directly to an MS4.
+Illicit Connection- - means any man-made conveyance connecting a non-stormwater discharge directly to an MS4.

-Illicit Discharge - any direct or indirect non-stormwater discharge to the separate storm sewer system, including but not limited to, sewage, process wastewater, and washwater.
+Illicit Discharge - means any direct or indirect non-stormwater discharge to the separate storm sewer system, including but not limited to, sewage, process wastewater, and washwater.
 The discharge may be continuous or intermittent in occurrence.

-Industrial Activity - the activities related to manufacturing, processing, or raw materials storage areas of an industrial plant.
+Industrial Activity - - means the activities related to manufacturing, processing, or raw materials storage areas of an industrial plant.

-Industrial Facility - a facility that is eligible to be permitted under the IGP because it has an industrial activity listed.
+Industrial Facility - - means a facility that is eligible to be permitted under the IGP because it has an industrial activity listed in Appendix B.

-Industrial Storm Water General Permit (IGP) - the Georgia NPDES Permit(s) for Storm Water Discharges Associated with Industrial Activity.
+Industrial Storm Water General Permit or (IGP) - means the Georgia NPDES Permit(s) for Storm Water Discharges Associated with Industrial Activity.